ai/postcss-way/postcss-way.en.md

 ## The Right Way to Use PostCSS

-1. Use `postcss-use` for plugins with a custom syntax
+1. Use `postcss-use` for plugins with custom syntax
-2. Start with plugins packs
+2. Start by setting up plugin packs
 3. Write isolated components
-4. Reduce “magic numbers”
+4. Get rid of “magic numbers”
 5. Hide hacks
 6. Use linters